All Hamilton City Libraries branches are public assets, managed by Hamilton City Council on behalf of the people of our city.

-Rebecca Whitehead, Hamilton City Libraries Director, says the work to renovate the front of the Central Library will begin on Monday 12 August, and is expected to take about eight weeks.
+The work to renovate the front of the Central Library has begun and is expected to take about eight weeks.

 “Parts of the ground floor of the Central Library will be off-limits to our customers, but our opening hours won’t change and our front doors will still be the main access point for everyone who comes in to take advantage of the services we offer.”

 The noisiest parts of the project will be undertaken when the Central Library is closed.